archivesspace/awesome-archivesspace/contributing.md

 # Contributing Guidelines for Awesome ArchivesSpace

-Please note that this project is released with a contributor code of conduct.
-Currently this code is Code4Lib's [CodeOfConduct4Lib](https://github.com/code4lib/code-of-conduct/blob/master/code_of_conduct.md).
+Please note that this project is released with the [ArchivesSpace Code of Conduct](https://archivesspace.org/archivesspace-code-of-conduct).
 By participating in this project you agree to abide by its terms.

 ## Adding to this list